 Actually dandelion root is used by Chinese and Ayurvedic medicine to treat gout!
 This flowering plant is rich in vitamins C, B complex and D. It’s also high in beta-carotene (more than carrots) which then gets converted into vitamin A!
 Did you also know that dandelion contains more protein than spinach?
 It also contains magnesium, potassium, zinc, fiber, biotin, iron and phosphorus.

-Dandelion can help you with your digestion since it acts as a mild laxative and stimulates your appetite, keeping that good bacteria in your gut active.
-Dandelion helps your liver by removing toxins; helps regulate insulin levels in your blood; lowers cholesterol and high blood pressure, boosts immune system and even increases bile production helping with gallbladder problems.
+Dandelion may help you with your digestion and may act as a mild laxative and stimulate your appetite, keeping that good bacteria in your gut active.
+Dandelion may help your liver by removing toxins; may help regulate insulin levels in your blood; may lower cholesterol and high blood pressure, may boost immune system and may even increase bile production helping with gallbladder problems.
 In Germany, the department similar to the FDA in the United States has approved dandelion for the treatment of urinary tract infections.

-A more interest to gout sufferers would be that dandelion acts like a diuretic so it increases urination removing excess uric acid from the bloodstream.
-In addition, it helps the kidneys clear out waste, salts and excess water.
-As a matter of fact, dandelion root tea has helped some people actually avoid surgery for painful kidney stones!
-When suffering during and after a gout attack, dandelion helps reduce inflammation relieving pain and swelling since it contains essential fatty acids and phytonutrients.
+A more interest to gout sufferers would be that dandelion acts like a diuretic so it may increase urination removing excess uric acid from the bloodstream.
+In addition, it may help the kidneys clear out waste, salts and excess water.
+As a matter of fact, dandelion root tea may also help some people actually avoid surgery for painful kidney stones!
+When suffering during and after a gout attack, dandelion may help reduce inflammation relieving pain and swelling since it contains essential fatty acids and phytonutrients.